kdeldycke/click-extra/readme.md

 A collection of helpers and utilities for [Click](https://click.palletsprojects.com), the Python CLI framework.

-It is a drop-in replacement with good defaults that saves you some boilerplate code.
+It is a drop-in replacement with good defaults that saves lots of boilerplate code and frustration.
 It also comes with
 [workarounds and patches](https://kdeldycke.github.io/click-extra/issues.html) that have not reached upstream yet (or are unlikely to).